aaronfc/unnamed-rts/docs/tasks.md

 - [X] 🐛 When selecting a villager by clicking on it we should deselect any previously selected ones.
 - [X] Remove initial tower
 - [ ] Code review + lessons learnt
+    - 📝 Some issues with pixelArt and canvas size regarding crispy or blurry graphics.
+    - [ ] Make UI Scene consume the counters by using the registry instead of accessing the MainScene.
+	- Old task: [ ] ⚠️  STOP CONSUMING INFORMATION FROM OTHER SCENES.
+WE MUST USE THE REGISTRY.
+EXAMPLE: Detecting how many selected villagers we have in order to show or hide the action menu.
+    - 📝 Navigation part turned out very well.
+Pathfinding post already written and maybe more notes can be extracted.
+    - [ ] Clean up all comments from the main.js scene.
+Maybe move them to a "DEMO" scene.
+    - 📝 Zoom control tricky to implement because I wanted to keep the same world position under the cursor **after** zooming in and out.
+    - [ ] Events madness...
+Create a EventManager or something like that.
+	- Old task: [ ] Look into a proper Events manager.
+We need a way to remove all the listener for a given entity.
+	- ⚠️  Beware of the removeAllListeners method
+    - [ ] Move enemies creation to a separate class
+    - Keep reviewing entities and behaviours
 - [ ] Extra villager improvements:
     - [ ] Pink coloring -> random colors? or random based on the nametag.
     - [ ] Font sizing - 8px seems big, and less seems small ... - maybe adjust size based on the zoom level (constant size no matter of zoom) - **maybe this means we must move this nametag to the UI scene**